-- 1. Encourage the use of no-net-gain standards to prevent nutrient loading and sedimentation runoff to adjacent waters that result from development-related practices.
-Seek similar standards for agricultural practices. - 2.
-Encourage water quality improvement during the redevelopment of properties located within Intensely Developed Areas, and other areas targeted for redevelopment, through consideration of improperly maintained Best Management Practices, replacement of inefficient sanitary sewer lines or failing septic systems, use of low-impact development techniques-for example as outlined in the Center for Watershed Protection manuals-and re-vegetation along streams. - 3.
-Establish a program to monitor the effectiveness of the implementation of Chesapeake Bay Regulations. - 4.
-Locate away from the County's water bodies those nonresidential activities that use, store, or manufacture significant quantities of toxic substances. - 5.
+- 1. Encourage water quality improvement during the redevelopment of properties located within Intensely Developed Areas (as defined in the Zoning Ordinance), and other areas targeted for redevelopment, through correction of improperly maintained/functioning Best Management Practices, replacement of inefficient sanitary sewer lines or failing septic systems, use of low-impact development techniques for example as outlined in the Center for Watershed Protection manuals and re-vegetation along streams. - 2.
+Establish a program to monitor the effectiveness of the implementation of Chesapeake Bay Regulations. - 3.
+Locate away from the County's water bodies those nonresidential activities that use, store, or manufacture significant quantities of toxic substances. - 4.
 Study and recommend measures to improve contingency planning by parties who use, handle, or store hazardous substances in sufficient quantities so as to constitute a threat to surface and groundwater quality.
-The measures should address identification of trigger amounts of materials and procedures for prevention of leaks or spills and for containment of leaks, spills, and water runoff from fire fighting.
+The measures should address identification of trigger amounts of materials and procedures for prevention of leaks or spills and for containment of leaks, spills, and water runoff from fire fighting. - 5.
+To the extent permissible under law, require industries and utilities to monitor for chemical leaks. - 6.
+Develop, in coordination with the Community Design Plan, general design evaluation guidelines, criteria, and techniques that promote the preservation of natural landscapes especially those that tend to be drought resistant and apply them in the evaluation of rezoning and/or special use permit applications.

-- 6. To the extent permissible under law, require industries and utilities to monitor for chemical leaks. - 7.
-Develop-in coordination with the Community Design Plan-general design evaluation guidelines, criteria, and techniques that promote the preservation of natural landscapes-especially those that tend to be drought resistant-and apply them in the evaluation of rezoning and/or special use permit applications. - 8.
-In conjunction with the Soil and Water Conservation District and the Agricultural Extension Service, encourage the County's farmers to employ best management practices, such as crop rotation, conservation tillage, strip cropping, nutrient management, fencing and buffer areas along streams to keep out livestock, use of livestock water devices away from stream, and grazing rotation plans. - 9.
-Continue and promote an "Adopt-a-Stream" program. - 10.
-Encourage leaving a natural buffer of existing woodland or forestation area of a least 50 feet along each side of all waterways that are not otherwise protected under the Chesapeake Bay regulations or similar legislation. - 11.
-Encourage cluster development in areas of the County that have steep slopes and highly erodible soils. - 12.
-Where appropriate, require rezoning and special use permit applicants to describe in general detail the natural character of significant creeks, rivers, lakes, and ponds (as characterized on United States Geological Survey Maps) located on the property, as well as the 100-year floodplain and any Chesapeake Bay Resource Protection Area (RPA) (Map 3).
-Require applicants for such rezonings and/or special use permits to explain how the significant surface water bodies and related shorelines to be retained upon completion of the project will be protected during construction. - 13.
-Continue to implement a watershed management program, as set forth by the County's Public Works Department, to provide regional stormwater management and flood control facilities, where such facilities are feasible and permitted by federal and state agencies. - 14.
+- 7. In conjunction with the Soil and Water Conservation District and the Agricultural Extension Service, encourage the County's farmers to employ best management practices, such as crop rotation, conservation tillage, strip cropping, nutrient management, fencing and buffer areas along streams to keep out livestock, use of livestock water devices away from stream, and grazing rotation plans. - 8.
+Continue and promote a local, coordinated "Adopt-a-Stream" program. - 9.
+Encourage the preservation of a natural buffer of existing woodland or forestation area of a least 50 feet along each side of all waterways that are not otherwise protected under the Chesapeake Bay regulations or similar legislation. - 10.
+Encourage cluster development in areas of the County that have steep slopes and highly erodible soils. - 11.
+Continue to implement a watershed management program, as set forth by the County's Public Works Department, to provide on-site stormwater management and natural management/low impact development. - 12.
 Require adherence to the following guidelines for determination of density or intensity of development: